s4r4v4n04/writeup-saravan/bandit.md

 password:NH2SXQwcBdpmTEzi3bvBHMM9H66vVXjL<br>

 # Level 1 -> 2
-the aim of this level is to find the password in the home directory ssh bandit2@bandit.labs.overthewire.org -p 2220<br>
+the aim of this level is to find the password in the home directory<br>
+ssh bandit2@bandit.labs.overthewire.org -p 2220<br>
 ls<br>
 cat ./-<br>